-Cancellation of Authorisations
+11.7 Cancellation of Authorisations

-The Authorising Officer who granted or last renewed the authorisation must cancel it if he is satisfied the authorisation no longer meets the criteria upon which it was authorised.
+The Authorising Officer who granted or last renewed the authorisation must cancel it if they are satisfied the authorisation no longer meets the criteria upon which it was authorised.
 No authorisation should be left to simply expire.